 You can isolate the network traffic of vSphere Replication from all other traffic in a data center's network.

-Isolating the replication traffic helps you ensure that sensitive information is not routed to the wrong destination, and helps you enhance the network performance in the data center, because the traffic that vSphere Replication generates does not impact other types of traffic.
-You isolate the network traffic to the vSphere Replication Server by dedicating a VMKernel NIC on each ESXi host on the primary site that sends data to the vSphere Replication Server.
+Isolating the replication traffic helps you ensure that sensitive information is not routed to the wrong destination.
+It also helps you enhance the network performance in the data center, because the traffic that vSphere Replication generates does not impact other types of traffic.
+Traffic isolation also facilitates monitoring and troubleshooting.
+You isolate the network traffic to the vSphere Replication Server by dedicating a VMkernel NIC on each ESXi host on the primary site that sends data to the vSphere Replication Server.
 See Set Up a VMkernel Adapter for vSphere Replication Traffic on a Source Host.

 If you are using a distributed network switch, you can take advantage of the vSphere Network I/O Control feature to set limits or shares for incoming and outgoing replication traffic on each ESXi host.
 The feature allows you to manage the network resources that vSphere Replication uses.